Tanjim-Noor/Testify/README.md

 npm run generate:template
 ```

-This creates a question import template at `public/questions_template.xlsx`.
+This creates a question import template at `public/questions_template.xlsx` with three sample questions:
+- **Single Choice:** HTTP status code question (Web Dev)
+- **Text (Open-ended):** React hooks comparison question (Frontend)
+- **Multi-Choice:** Identifying fruits question (General Knowledge)

+The template demonstrates the correct Excel format for importing questions into the system.
+You can modify these examples or use them as a reference when creating your own question bank.

 ## 🚀 Running the Application